Constellation-Labs/documentation-hub/validate/automated/install/nodectl-install-p12.md

 We can now provide a new unique passphrase for our p12 file.

 :::danger IMPORTANT
-Make sure it is very secure, this will be used to access your Node's wallet; as well as, authenticate to the Hypergraph and metagraph.
+Make sure it is very secure, this will be used to access your node's wallet; as well as, authenticate to the Hypergraph and metagraph.
 :::

 <MacWindow>